-Issues/ adverse impact identified Proposed action/ objectives to deal with adverse impact Targets/Measure Timeframe Responsibility Indicate whether agreed Customers may end up suffering severe financial Review Discretionary Discount Guidance 1.Ensure the Council's hardship scheme is still available Jan 16 CTS Project Team hardship for staff and provide training to 2.Review criteria to apply to the fund forOwner Occupiers3.
+Issues/ adverse impact identified Proposed action/ objectives to deal with adverse impact Targets/Measure Timeframe Responsibility Indicate whether agreed Customers may end up suffering severe financial Review Discretionary Discount Guidance 1.Ensure the Council's hardship scheme is still available 2.Review criteria to apply to the fund for Jan 16 CTS Project Team Completed hardship for staff and provide training to Owner Occupiers 3.
 Review criteria to apply to the fund for Jan 16 staff to identify cases where there tenants 5.
 Ensure debt advice and benefit maximisation Jan 16 is an issue is available 5.Review and possibly reduce recovery of other Council bills e.g. Sundry Debts, Housing Apr 16 - Mar 17 Benefit overpayment 6.Ensure a DHP award cannot be made 7.
-Ensure all available help from Housing team Apr 16 - Mar 17 Apr 16 - Mar 17 has been explored Apr 16 - Mar 17 Monitor legislation progress in case changes to the If this client group are impacted by the changes, contingency plans Review Equality Analysis in light of any legislation changes Ensure the Council's discretionary hardship fund criteria is reviewed to consider additional Apr 16 - Mar 17 CTS Project Team family premium affect existing CTRS customers will be required support for affected customers Apr 16 - Mar 17
+Ensure all available help from Housing team Apr 16 - Mar 17 Apr 16 - Mar 17 has been explored Apr 16 - Mar 17 Monitor legislation progress in case changes to the If this client group are impacted by the changes, contingency plans 1.Review Equality Analysis in light of any legislation changes 2.Ensure the Council's discretionary hardship fund criteria is reviewed to consider additional Apr 16 - Mar 17 CTS Project Team Completed family premium affect existing CTRS customers will be required support for affected customers Apr 16 - Mar 17

 Issues/ adverse impact identified Proposed action/ objectives to deal with adverse impact Targets/Measure Timeframe Responsibility Indicate whether agreed Take Up Campaign There will be a number of customers who are not claiming the other Benefits they should be doing therefore a take-up campaign is proposed to help them increase their income.
 1.All frontline staff are aware of the potential that customers are not claiming all the benefits they are entitled to and where to signpost customers to.
-Jan 2016 - Mar 2017 CTS Project Team
+Jan 2016 - Mar 2017 CTS Project Team Completed